 based on Ella by Alex T. Smith

 Over the last couple of weeks we have been working on a book exchange.
-I sent a package of books and received one back from Anne-Marie who blogs at Child Led Chaos.
+I sent a package of books and received one back from another blogger friend.
 The book we received is Ella by Alex T Smith.
 It is really lovely and one we haven’t read.
 The story is a new take on the Cinderella story with Ella a very pretty young ladybird whose wasp sisters make her do all the housework and don’t want to let her travel to Paris to meet Pierre a rather dashing spider who is an artist.

 The girls were all very excited to receive their box of goodies to go with the story.
 We could instantly tell it was ladybird themed because of all the red and black.
 They couldn’t wait to get stuck in.
 We were given a set of instructions which was great for getting started on the crafts.
 I will link to it when it is up on Child Led Chaos.